ISENBECK66/ML2023/Midterm_project/README.md

 ## GOAL : Predict heart attack

-This is my first ML project and I used a dataset to train a model with the goal of predic the heart attack probability.
+This is my first ML project and I want to train a model to predic the heart attack probability.

-I find a dataset in kaggle for this pourpose :
+I find a dataset in kaggle for this purpose :

 #### Dataset description: https://www.kaggle.com/datasets/iamsouravbanerjee/heart-attack-prediction-dataset/data

 ---

 #### Data :
-You can follow this [link](https://www.kaggle.com/datasets/iamsouravbanerjee/heart-attack-prediction-dataset/data) to better understand and download the data.
+You can follow this [link](https://www.kaggle.com/datasets/iamsouravbanerjee/heart-attack-prediction-dataset/data) to better understand the data.
-I uploaded the entire dataset in the repository, file: *dataset.csv*
+I uploaded the entire dataset in the repository.
+File: *dataset.csv*

 ---

 #### Notebook :
-The file *notebook.ipynb* contains the code for data preparation and data cleaning process, EDA, feature importance analysis, model parameter tuning and model selection process.
+The file *notebook.ipynb* contains all the code that I written in data preparation and data cleaning process, EDA, feature importance analysis, model parameter tuning and model selection process.

 Unfortunatly, in this phase I discovered that the data in the choosen dataset were poorly correlated.